-Review Date: Review of applications will begin June 22, 2018, and will continue until all vacancies are filled.
+Review Date: Review of applications will continue until all vacancies are filled.

 Selection Process: Applicants must apply to a SUNY Oswego Graduate Program before their IST Coordinator application will be considered.
 After initial screening, which may include telephone interviews, finalists will be invited for on-campus interviews.